 37 miles – Clinton to Sedalia.
 This begins our journey on the Katy Trail.
 We will ride through Calhoun, then on to Windsor for lunch.
 Complete the day’s cycling in Sedalia, where you bike right to our hotel.

 37 miles – Sedalia to Boonville.
 The scenery begins to become more hilly today.
 But the riding remains gentle, since we are riding the old railroad bed.
-We provide a picnic lunch in Clifton City, then we finish the day at the Frederick Hotel in Boonville.
+We provide lunch in Pilot Grove, then we finish the day at the Frederick Hotel in Boonville.

 44 miles – Jefferson City to Hermann.
 We continue following the tree-lined trail between bluffs on one side and the river on the other.
 Our picnic lunch will be in Portland.
 Tonight we will lodge at the Hermann Crown Suites.